Sinfest: Transition to web publication

+Growth in sociopolitical and radical feminist themes

+Over its first decade as a webcomic, the comic evolved to include a large cast of regular characters commenting on such themes as organized religion, American exceptionalism, and economic insecurity.

 During the 2008 United States presidential election, Sinfest incorporated even more political themes.
 Critic R. C. Harvey wrote in The Comics Journal in 2009 that it was the best webcomic around, and that "It borders on the blasphemous, but uproariously so.
 Surely we deserve to be offended in so hilarious a fashion."
 Ishida has said that he switches between characters and situations in his webcomic "pretty much on a whim", saying that "the longer storylines help to pull it all together."
 In 2011, Ishida started to produce weekly strips in color on Sundays, giving readers, in his words, "something extra fun and engaging".

-Later changes in direction and themes

 In October 2011, the comic abruptly shifted in tone, focusing heavily on radical feminist themes.
-Ishida introduced new characters to explore these new themes, and to confront the humor in older strips.
-Over its first decade as a webcomic it evolved into a more serious work, with a large cast of regular characters commenting on such themes as organized religion, American exceptionalism, and economic insecurity.
-It abruptly shifted focus to radical feminism in 2011, tackling issues such as slut-shaming, misogyny, and street harassment.
+Ishida introduced new characters to explore these new themes, and to confront the humor in older strips, tackling issues such as slut-shaming, misogyny, and street harassment.
 In this period, Monique cut her hair and began questioning gender roles and patriarchy as a system of oppression, the latter depicted as a Matrix-like oppressive simulated reality.
-Sneddon compared the comic's themes in this period to I Was Kidnapped By Lesbian Pirates From Outer Space, another feminist webcomic, noting that Sinfest had a larger audience—inherited from before the change in direction; however, some of these old fans were outraged by the changes to Monique.
+Sneddon compared the comic's themes in this period to I Was Kidnapped By Lesbian Pirates From Outer Space, another feminist webcomic, noting that Sinfest had a larger audience inherited from before the change in direction; however, some of these old fans were outraged by the changes to Monique.

-Garrity said in 2012 that "raunchy strips about strippers are followed by cute cat-and-dog gags are followed by religious humor are followed by autobio strips are followed by shit-stirring political cartoons are followed by spoken-word poetry are followed by lessons in drawing Japanese kanji, one of Sinfest’s signature running features", and that "Sinfest is always, first and foremost, about what Ishida wants to cartoon at any given moment."
+Garrity said in 2012 that "raunchy strips about strippers are followed by cute cat-and-dog gags are followed by religious humor are followed by autobio strips are followed by shit-stirring political cartoons are followed by spoken-word poetry are followed by lessons in drawing Japanese kanji, one of Sinfests signature running features," and that "Sinfest is always, first and foremost, about what Ishida wants to cartoon at any given moment."
 PC Magazine listed Sinfest among the best webcomics of 2015.
 Ishida said in 2017, "Over the years [Sinfest] has gone through many changes, to the delight of some and dismay of others.
 I hope to continue polarizing audiences for many years to come."
 Kleefeld wrote in 2020 that "The message of social justice through radical feminism is still the strip's raison d'etre, but it's a message of safety and inclusion rather than one of outreach and education."